GeNeFRAG/DayZ-Python-Scripts-And-Tools/src/config/profiles/README.md

   - `overtime`: Pattern for overtime items
   - `hard_to_place`: Pattern for hard-to-place items

+### `special_events`
+Custom event definitions for the ADM Log Analyzer:
+- `enabled`: Enable or disable custom event extraction
+- `events`: An array of custom event objects, each with:
+  - `name`: A unique identifier for the event
+  - `regexp`: The regular expression to match the event in log lines
+  - `description`: A brief description of the event

 ### `paths`
 File paths for various tools:
 - `types_file`: Path to the main types.xml file